n7tae/urfd/README.md

 This is an improved version of the multi-protocol Reflector.
 Nearly all std::vector containers have been replaced with std::list containers.
 This is a better choice for any collection where it is common to delete elements that are not at the end of the collection.
 Also in this package, no classes are derived from any standard containers.
 Because standard containers don't have a virtual destructor, derriving from them is ill-advised and while the original XLX server worked using such derivations, it represents a possible serious problem when considering future development.
 Also, the clean-up routines designed to be executed when shutting down were unreachable as designed and this has been fixed.
 Servers built on this code will shutdown gracefully in a few seconds.
 In original version, long sleep times in certain threads were preventing a polite systemd shutdown and this has been fixed.
 The C++ warning flag, -W has been turned on and a significant number of warning have been fixed.
 For thread management, the standard thread (std::thread) library calls have been replaced with std::future.
 Futures don't need static functions and this elimintates the need for passing *this* pointers to the thead.
 All heap memory is now managed with smart pointers, so all calls to *delete* have been removed.

 Only systemd-based operating systems are supported.
 Debian or Ubuntu is recommended.
 If you want to install this on a non-systemd based OS, you are on your own.
-Also, by default, ambed and xlxd or xrfd are built without gdb support.
+Also, by default, ambed and urfd or xrfd are built without gdb support.
 Finally, this repository is designed so that you don't have to modify any file in the repository when you build your system.
 Any file you need to modify to properly configure your reflector will be a file you copy from you locally cloned repo.
 This makes it easier to update the source code when this repository is updated.
 Follow the instructions below to build your transcoding XLX reflector or tri-mode XRF reflector.

 ## Usage